Trekking in Nepal is an awesome adventure. The magnificent snow-covered peaks make Nepal the best destination for adventure and trekking.

 - The mountains are usually a Wi-Fi free zone where communication with family and friends back home may be hindered.
 Get a cell phone and a Nepali connection to it.
 It may be hard to get network signal in the remote areas.
 But when you get the signal, you will be glad that you have your cell phone with you.

 - Don’t forget your medical kit with all the necessity medical supplies.

 - Are you confused what to take and what not to take for trekking ?
 Here is the list of things to pack for trekking in Nepal

-By following the above mentioned things, you will be able to have a fun, adventurous and memorable trekking experience in Nepal.
+If you follow these general tips, you will have much east time trekking.
+By following these suggestions, you will be able to have a fun, adventurous and memorable trekking experience in Nepal.

 Planning trip to Nepal and need help?